 Antibiotics also don’t help your itching or redness.
 And they don’t make your eczema less severe.
 Plus, your skin bacteria usually come back in a month or two, if not sooner.

-You can control eczema better with lotions and other steps (see “Advice from Consumer Reports”).
+You can control eczema better with lotions and other steps.
 To ease itching and swelling, ask your doctor about other treatments, such as creams and ointments that contain medicine.
 You can get them with or without a prescription.

 Inflamed cysts usually don’t require antibiotics